CalaoJuanPablo/calaojuanpablo/README.md

 ![Hi, I'm Juan Pablo Calao](./images/cover.jpg)

 Welcome to my GitHub.
 I am a Frontend Developer using React JS, HTML, CSS, and JavaScript.
-I don't just write code, but I have a keen eye for understanding clients' business models in order to develop the best solution for end-users.
+I don't just write code, but I have a keen eye for understanding clients' business models to develop the best solution for end-users.
 Highly passionate about learning, teaching, and collaborating in teams.
 I like good designs and good user experience.
 Native Spanish speaker with an English working proficiency.
-You can find more about me on [my personal website calaojuanpablo.com](https://calaojuanpablo.com/).
+You can find more about me on [my website calaojuanpablo.com](https://calaojuanpablo.com/).

 ### 📚 I am currently learning
 - Next.JS